wechaty/docusaurus/docusaurus/docs/getting-started.md

 With just a few lines of code, your application can send and receive messages with WeChat using the Wechaty Puppets for WeChat.

 This Quickstart will teach you how to do this using the Wechaty SDK for WeChat, wechaty-puppet-mock, TypeScript.
 In this Quickstart, you will learn how to:

 1. Install Node.js
 1. Install Wechaty
-1. Start runing your first chatbot
+1. Start running your first chatbot

 ## REQUIREMENTS